DusterTheFirst/ecs-notes/October 13th 2020.md

     (message-to-employee PC-M)
     "Here is your monthly paycheck!")
 ```
-> In this case, we create 3 tests since there are 3 variants of our type
+> In this case, we create 3 tests since there are 3 variants of our type.

-*Now that we have it all layed out, we can create a function by pasting our template*
+*Now that we have it all layed out, we can create a function by pasting our template.*
 ```scheme
 (define (message-to-employee pc)
     (cond [(string=? pc PC-W) ...]
           [(string=? pc PC-B) ...]
           [(string=? pc PC-M) ...]))
 ```

-**Now we need to change the ...s to something more useful**
+Now we need to change the `...`s to something more useful.
-*In our case, the ...s would all become the same thing:*
+*In our case, the `...`s would all become the same thing:*
 ```scheme
 (define (message-to-employee pc)
     (cond [(string=? pc PC-W) (string-append "Here is your " pc " paycheck!")]
           [(string=? pc PC-B) (string-append "Here is your " pc " paycheck!")]
           [(string=? pc PC-M) (string-append "Here is your " pc " paycheck!")]))
 ```

-*Since they are all the same, we can simplify the function down to just one line
+Since they are all the *same*, we can simplify the function down to just one line.
 ```scheme
 (define (message-to-employee pc)
     (string-append "Here is your " pc " paycheck!"))